 You avoid unexpected demurrage and detention costs as you are not obligated to move and/or return the containers to and from the carrier within a certain time frame.
 You have to take loading time, customs clearance, drayage, port congestion, etc. into account when planning your shipment.
 Demurrage and detention charges can quickly escalate to hundreds of dollars per day.

 Lease SOC containers one-way to increase reliability and flexibility

 According to Container xChange’s latest ‘Mystery Shopping Survey of SOC containers’, 18% of freight forwarders accepted and organized a request for a SOC move.
 This number has grown by 80% since 2020.

 Over the years, freight forwarders are realizing that SOC containers can help you avoid three main challenges:

 - SOCs can increase the reliability of equipment supply in inland locations where there’s a scarcity of containers.
 With SOC, there’s more control over shipping with a preferred choice of carrier with lower trucking costs.

-- SOCs are insurance against demurrage and detention costs as the user will not be subject to these fees – often “hidden” at the time of booking.
+- SOCs are protected against demurrage and detention costs as the user will not be subject to these fees – often “hidden” at the time of booking.

 Most exports can be managed perfectly fine using COCs.
 However, there is a growing number of market participants who turn to SOCs.
 They can be an attractive alternative to save costs and gain back control over their logistics processes.

-Whether in port locations or inland there are many people that can supply you with shipping containers.
-Especially container traders, shipping lines, freight forwarders, and leasing companies can help you with containers.
-Sometimes these people own containers or work as a broker.
-Regardless, in the end, you should get what you need if you approach these companies.
+Whether in port locations or inland, there are many people that can supply you with shipping containers.
+Especially container traders, shipping lines, freight forwarders, and leasing companies.
+They either own containers or work as brokers.